jpjardim/Robot-Chatbot/README.md

 # Robot-Chatbot

 Personal assistant Web Application that take in commands from the users and react to it.
-This App was made for a college assignment and it was required that it should be done in a single PHP page (no redirection) and that the reaction to a user command would occur after pressing 'enter'.Link for live Web App: https://c3rpbmo.000webhostapp.com/
+This App was made for a college assignment and it was required that it should be done in a single PHP page (no redirection) and that the reaction to a user command would occur after pressing 'enter'.
+Link for live Web App: https://c3rpbmo.000webhostapp.com/

 ## Prerequisites